 Curriculum Development/Educational Scholarship

-Residents with a special interest in teaching and scholarship are encouraged to join the Medical Education Scholarly Concentration.
-In this concentration, residents gain foundational skills in curriculum design, program evaluation and educational scholarship during a 2-week block rotation (PGY-2).
-Residents also gain practical experience designing, implementing and presenting their own scholarly project in medical education, and are supported in their learning through individualized mentorship, didactics, small group sessions, and "works-in-progress" feedback sessions with their peers and Scholarly Concentration leaders.
+Residents and Fellows with a special interest in educational scholarship and educational leadership are encouraged to join the Medical Education Scholarly Concentration.
+In this concentration, residents gain foundational skills in curriculum design, program evaluation and educational scholarship during a 2-week block rotation (PGY-2 year for residents, 1st or 2nd year for fellows).
+Residents and fellows also gain practical experience designing, implementing and presenting their own scholarly project in medical education, and are supported in their learning through individualized mentorship, didactics, small group sessions, and "works-in-progress" feedback sessions with their peers and Scholarly Concentration leaders.